NetDevNotes/Ways-To-Run-Python/README.md

 # cat hello_world.py
 print('hello world')
 ```
 To run it simply prefix the file name with `python`.
-You will see the script will print `hello world` to the screen:
+The script will print `hello world` to the screen:
 ```
 # python hello_world.py
 hello world